Moisture Meter Testing

 Care is needed in interpreting the results; the electrical resistance method generally provides an indication of surface moisture, although deep probes are available.
 This surface reading may not be representative of the overall moisture content of the component.
 In addition, naturally occurring mineral salts, timber preservatives and embedded metals can affect the electrical resistance of the material and subsequently the measured moisture content.
 Some preliminary investigation or laboratory tests may be required to quantify this level of interference.

-Capacitance meters can detect moisture 4 cms into the fabric thus are useful is differentiating between enviromental moisture and riding damp.
+Capacitance meters can detect moisture 4 cms into the fabric thus are useful in differentiating between environmental moisture and rising damp.

-Once an area is pin pointed and further confirmation is required the carbide meter can then be used to detrrmine moisture content.
+Once an area is pinpointed and further confirmation is required the carbide meter can then be used to determine moisture content.